Tariqfard/ShutdownScheduler/README.md

 # Shutdown Scheduler

-A simple Python app to schedule shutdowns or sleep mode for your computer.
+A simple Python app to schedule shutdowns or sleep mode for windows.
 It features a modern dark-themed UI and an easy-to-use interface.

 ## Features
 - Input time in minutes for shutdown or sleep mode.